neicnordic/neic2017.nordforsk.org/README.md

 Take one of existing persons under `_people/` as example, copy, rename, and adapt.
 Also add the photo under `assets/img/people/`.
 Make sure to not add a 5 MB photo - reduce it to a reasonable size before pushing it to the repo.
+Radovan has reduced the pictures to a width of 600 px.
+JPG is better (smaller) than PNG.
 Verify the result locally: http://127.0.0.1:4000/people/firstname-lastname/.